-Zio Qwiic Surface Temperature Infrared Sensor (MLX9061)Designed by Smart-Prototyping, Ships from China
+Zio Qwiic Surface Temperature Infrared Sensor (MLX9061)Designed by Smart-Prototyping in China

 Description: The latest incorporation to our Qwiic family is this high precision temperature module!
 It has a very cool feature for sensing temperatures remotely, thanks to the infrared light emitt...Read More…